 Urban Dream Brokerage brings together property managers and the creative industries to lead creative development and urban revitalisation through the temporary use of vacant space by innovative projects.
-Urban Dream Brokerage (UDB) is currently running as a six month pilot with support from Wellington City Council, with other funding partners being sought for the Brokerage to continue.
+It is run by organisation Letting Space.

 Applications for the use of vacant space are submitted to the UDB Advisory Panel for consideration against the UDB criteria.
 Brokerage Coordinator Helen Kirlew Smith handles all enquiries and negotiates the matching of projects and spaces, and their licensing.
 For more information on how it works go here.